calum-github/munkireport-docker/README.md

 $ docker run -d -p 80:80 -e DB_NAME=munkireport -e DB_USER=admin -e DB_PASS=admin -e DB_SERVER=mysql.test.internal -e MR_SITENAME=MunkiReport-MyCompany -e MR_TIMEZONE=Australia/Sydney --name munkireport_webapp hunty1/munkireport-docker
 ```

+If you need proxy server support, either bake them into your Dockerfile, or provide them as environmentals when starting your container
+by passing them with the -e flag, just like the variables shown above for the DB serttings.